Séminaire Saint-Joseph de Trois-Rivières: Architecture

 The structure is mainly consisted of grey Quebec Beauce granite.
-The high and impressive facade is dominated by a large dome of bronze.
-The large main doors were designed by the French ironwork artist that created the Monument of the Flame beneath the Arc de Triomphe of Paris.
-Like the school arms, the doors display symbols of the Christian religion and of Quebec, an embodiment of the motto "Religion et patrie".
-The presence, above the door, of a Saint Joseph statue and a mast displaying the flag of Quebec also underlines the motto of the school.
+The facade is dominated by a large bronze dome.
+The large main doors were designed by the France|French ironwork artist who created the Monument of the Flame in Paris.
+Like the school arms, above the doors are a statue of Saint Joseph and a mast displaying the flag of Quebec, reflecting the motto Religion et patrie.